Log In

 3. Open template.p64/main.lua and...

-- Change this line: cd("/projects/template") to point at the directory of your project.
+- Change this line: cd("/projects/template") to point at the directory of your project, keeping the leading slash.

-If you're using Visual Studio Code and would like to use definitions for Picotron, you can either put them in C:\lualib\picotron, or you can edit settings.json to point to the directory of your choice.
-I personally recommend cloning Rayquaza01's definition files.
+If you're using Visual Studio Code and would like to use LuaCATS definitions for Picotron, you can either put them in C:\lualib\picotron-definitions, or you can edit settings.json to point to the directory of your choice.
+I personally recommend cloning Rayquaza01's definition files, but bear in mind that at time of writing, there are no fully complete and accurate definitions for Picotron, and Picotron itself is still in active development, so you may occasionally see warnings for things that are actually valid in Picotron.

 Important stuff

-The main script is src/game.lua.
-All scripts go into src/ so that they are unaffected by Picotron's metadata management, and can live outside of ram/cart so that iterating on them does not require reloading the cartridge.
-When you are ready to distribute the cartridge, all you need to do is make sure there is a copy of your src directory at the root of the cartridge.
+The entry point for your project's code is src/main.lua, rather than template.p64/main.lua.
+All scripts go into src/ so that they are unaffected by Picotron's metadata management, and can live outside of ram/cart so that iterating on them does not require loading the cartridge more than once.
+When you are ready to distribute the cartridge, all you need to do is make sure there is a copy of your src directory at the root of the cartridge in ram/cart before you save or export it.

 Trivia